 Preparation for breast lift

-Before you undergo a breast lift, it is important for you to discuss any medical conditions that you have with your surgeon during your consultation.
+Before you undergo a cosmetic surgery breast lift, it is important for you to discuss any medical conditions that you have with your surgeon during your consultation.
 Let him know about any medications that you are taking including any herbal or other non-prescription ones.
 If your surgeon decides that you can have a breast lift, discuss the procedure thoroughly with him before making your final decision as to whether you want to go through with the procedure.
 Even if your surgeon says that you are a good candidate to go ahead with the surgery, this does not mean that you must decide to have a breast lift.
 You can still change your mind even after discussing the procedure with your surgeon.

 Your assigned consultant will communicate with you either by phone or email before you depart for your surgery holiday.
 To understand your surgery option fully, you will be given information that will also detail the procedure, risks, and benefits.
 Your Consultant will also answer any questions you have.